How to Make Sour Cream with Only 2 Ingredients

 It is also very economical to make your own!

-Sometimes, we have run out of something or can’t get it at the store.
+Sometimes, we run out of something or can’t get it at the store.

 Therefore, I always find it so useful to know how to make food at home.